RobbenRoll/emgfit/docs/source/concepts.rst

 :meth:`~emgfit.spectrum.spectrum.add_peak` method.
 By default, markers of the associated peaks are added to plots of spectrum data.
-Peaks can be removed from a spectrum object using the :meth:`~emgfit.spectrum.spectrum.remove_peaks` method. **To avoid ambiguities peaks should only the added or removed in the initial analysis stage, i.e. before the shape calibration or any other fits have been performed.**
+Peaks can be removed from a spectrum object using the :meth:`~emgfit.spectrum.spectrum.remove_peaks` method. **To avoid ambiguities peaks should only be added or removed in the initial analysis stage, i.e. before the shape calibration or any other fits have been performed.**